 The Business Office offers payment plan options to help students pay for their educational costs.
 Please see wmcc.edu/admissions-aid/tuition-fees/index for more information about the cost of attendance.
-It is expected that students who take advantage of a payment plan will follow up on all payment arrangements and ensure that the funds are applied to the costs of education.
+Students who take advantage of a payment plan must follow-up on all payment arrangements and ensure that the funds are applied to the costs of education.